The Health Benefits of Essential Fatty Acids

 he had major surgery requiring removal of his stomach.
 Two years

-later he had a recurrence of the cancer and was offered chemotherapy
+later he had a recurrence of the this disease and was offered chemotherapy

 as the only available remedy.
 There was little hope for survival

-as virtually all individuals with recurrence of this type of cancer rarely last a year."
+as virtually all individuals with recurrence of this type of disease rarely last a year."

 Dr. Ernst knew that chemotherapy was not only ineffective for his type

-of cancer but completaly destructive of the quality of life, so
+of cancer but completely destructive of the quality of life, so

 He turned to Dr. Budwig and her formula for help.
 He religiously

 followed Dr. Budwig's formula and fifteen years later has not had